euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 This document explains how to integrate the Workspace ONE SDKs into your Xamarin-built apps.

- For detailed information about the Workspace ONE SDK and managing internal apps, See the **VMware AirWatch Mobile Application Management (MAM) Guide** and the **VMware Workspace ONE SDK Technical Implementation Guides** located on the Workspace ONE Resources Portal at https://resources.workspaceone.com.
+ For detailed information about the Workspace ONE SDK and managing internal apps, See the **VMware Workspace ONE UEM Mobile Application Management Guide** and the **VMware Workspace ONE SDK Technical Implementation Guides** located on the Workspace ONE Resources Portal at https://resources.workspaceone.com.

 ## iOS Overview
 In order to inject Workspace ONE SDK functionality into your  Xamarin AWSDK App, integrate the two systems.